twaslowski/grammr/README.md

   - an optional `ancestor` (a reference to another `Token` in the phrase that it relates to)._

 - `Phrase` refers to a collection of `Tokens` that form a sentence.

-- A `SemanticTranslation` is a `Phrase` that is a translation of another `Phrase`.
-The _meaning_ of the original phrase is preserved as well as possible in the translation.
-It consists of a `source_phrase` and a `target_phrase`.

-- A `LiteralTranslation` is a direct, literal translation of a phrase.
-This can help users better understand how phrases are constructed.
-It consists of the `source phrase` and a collection of `TokenTranslations`, which are a key-value pair of tokens from the source phrase and their directly translated counterparts.
-For example, "Ich bin ein Student" would contain four translated
-tokens: `(Ich, I)`, `(bin, am)`, `(ein, a)`, `(Student, student)`.

 - `Tokens` are aggregated through the process of literally translating and grammatically analyzing phrases.
 These processes return Sets of `TokenTranslations` and `TokenMorphology` respectively,